Bhushan148/Retail-E-Commerce-Sales-Analysis/README.md

 - Avoidance of many-to-many relationships
 - Optimized column selection to reduce model size
 - Proper granularity at order item level

 ---

+## Power BI Implementation

+This project includes key Power BI features expected in a production-level solution:

+### Data Modeling
+- Star schema design for performance and scalability
+- Proper relationship management and filter flow

+### DAX & Measures
+- Fully measure-driven model
+- Use of CALCULATE, FILTER, and time intelligence functions
+- Dynamic KPI selection using parameter-driven logic

+### Row-Level Security (RLS)
+- Dynamic RLS implemented using user-based filtering
+- Ensures secure and role-based data access

+### Incremental Refresh
+- Configured to refresh only new and updated data
+- Improves performance for large datasets

+### Scheduled Refresh
+- Configured in Power BI Service
+- Ensures data is always up to date

+### Deployment & Sharing
+- Published to Power BI Service workspace
+- App-based sharing for controlled access
+- Role-based access management

+### Architecture Advantage
+- Fully cloud-based using Microsoft Fabric
+- No gateway required for data refresh

+---